orchest/orchest/docs/source/getting_started/faq.md

 Just know that we are super excited to make the Kubernetes version available part of the open core and we are invested to provide a smooth migration experience 🔥

+## I'm getting `ModuleNotFoundError: No module named` exceptions even after declaring my dependencies

+If you are getting weird `ModuleNotFoundError` exceptions for libraries that supposedly you declared already, there is a chance that you might have reinstalled `ipykernel` with `pip`, [which causes a known incompatibility].
+There are two ways to fix this issue:

+1. Add `python -m ipykernel install --sys-prefix` at the end of your setup script, which restores the paths `ipykernel` needs to work.
+2. Use mamba (or conda) instead of pip to install your dependencies, which avoid this incompatibility.

+[which causes a known incompatibility]: https://github.com/orchest/orchest/issues/425